csiro-auscalval/PyGamma/insar/docs/Stack.md

 ### Interferograms ###

-Lastly the main output product of `gamma_insar` is the interferometry itself, which is produced for the baseline determined by the stack - most scenes will take part in multiple baseline (this can be controlled by the `MIN_CONNECT` and `MAX_CONNECT` .proc settings).
+Lastly the main output product of `PyGamma` is the interferometry itself, which is produced for the baseline determined by the stack - most scenes will take part in multiple baseline (this can be controlled by the `MIN_CONNECT` and `MAX_CONNECT` .proc settings).
 Note: Interferometry is ONLY produced for the primary stack polarisation.

 These products are written to the stack's INT directory for each scene date, eg: `INT/<primary_date>-<secondary_date>/...`.